mapproxy/mapproxy/doc/coverages.rst

 MapProxy supports coverages for :doc:`sources <sources>` and in the :doc:`mapproxy-seed tool <seed>`.
 Refer to the corresponding section in the documentation.

-There are three different ways to describe a coverage.
+There are five different ways to describe a coverage:

 - a simple rectangular bounding box,
 - a text file with one or more (multi)polygons in WKT format,
+- a GeoJSON file with (multi)polygons features,
-- (multi)polygons from any data source readable with OGR (e.g. Shapefile, GeoJSON, PostGIS)
+- (multi)polygons from any data source readable with OGR (e.g. Shapefile, GeoJSON, PostGIS),
+- a file with webmercator tile coordinates.

 .. versionadded:: 1.10